New York Style Beachside

 When the owners acquired a residential block located in one of Merewether’s popular streets, they had precise plans to redevelop the site starting at the back of the block by building a tri-level contemporary residence while living in the circa 1930 bungalow at the front of the block destined to be the next development.

-The site was problematic, due to being on a steep incline at the top of a narrow, one-way access road utilised by neighbouring properties, not to forget the sandy, 370 square-metre block on which they planned to build.
+The site was problematic: a steep incline at the top of a narrow, one-way access road utilised by neighbouring properties.

 Builders who worked early in the project were the late Jim Velich, and Paul Dean of Maitland carried on until the final completion.